Ky-Ng/doing-the-thing/docs/index.md

 <sub> For motivation/momentum purposes: **{{ dlog_num_days() }} total days** with current consecutive streak of **{{ dlog_consecutive_days() }} days**! </sub>

 ## What is this?
 Here it goes!
 I'm Kyle, a 4th year Computational Linguistics student at USC.
 This is the start of my AI Safety journey!
+I am very greatful to be mentored by [Prof. Khalil Iskarous](https://dornsife.usc.edu/profile/khalil-iskarous/) at USC.

 I learned about AI Safety from the Seattle Llama4 Hackathon on June 21st, 2025 where I learned of [AI 2027](https://ai-2027.com).
 After finishing an awesome summer of [engineering](https://en.wikipedia.org/wiki/Annapurna_Labs), I realized the problems which excite me the most lie at the crossroads of engineering and science (computation and linguistics).